ga4gh/refget/docs/specification.md

   2. Conciseness.
 Sequence collections may be used for tens of thousands or even millions of sequences.
 For example, a transcriptome may contain a million transcripts.
 The array-oriented data structure is a more concise representation for digesting collections with many elements because the attribute names are specified once *per collection* instead of once *per element*.
 Furthermore, the level 1 representation of the sequence collection is more concise for large collections, since we only need one digest *per attribute*, rather than one digest *per sequence*.

   3. Utility of intermediate digests.
 The array-oriented approach provides useful intermediate digests for each attribute.
 This digest can be used to test for matching sets of sequences, or matching coordinate systems, using the individual component digests.
 With a sequence-oriented framework, this would require traversing down a layer deeper, to the individual elements, to establish identity of individual components.
 The alternative advantage we would have from a sequence-oriented structure would be identifiers for *annotated sequences*.
-We gain the advantages of these digests through the *names-lengths* attribute.
+We can gain the advantages of these digests through adding a custom non-inherent, but collated attribute that calculates a unique digest for each element based on the selected attributes of interest, *e.g.* `named_sequences` (digest of *e.g.* `b'{"name":"chr1","sequence":"SQ.2648ae1bacce4ec4b6cf337dcae37816"}'`).

 See [ADR on 2021-06-30 on array-oriented structure](/decision_record/#2021-06-30-use-array-based-data-structure-and-multi-tiered-digests)

 ### F2.
 Collated attributes

-In JSON schema, there are 2 ways to qualify properties: 1) a local qualifier, using a key under a property; or 2) an object-level qualifier, which is specified with a keyed list of properties up one level.
+In JSON Schema, there are 2 ways to qualify properties: 1) a local qualifier, using a key under a property; or 2) an object-level qualifier, which is specified with a keyed list of properties up one level.
 For example, you annotate a property's `type` with a local qualifier, underneath the property, like this:

 ```console